History of Textiles in Rajasthan

-Just like any other region of the world, Rajasthani textiles also specializes in emerging some excellent fabric and the most precious one of the region is the tie and dye work which is also called 'bandhni' in local language.
-Tie and dye work, known as bandhej or bandhni is popular all over Rajasthan in the form of colourful odhnis and saffas.
-Rajasthani textiles have developed an outstanding range of colours and have mastered another technique in which the background is in light colour while the patterns are in dark colours.
-This is done by dyeing sections of the fabric in the desired colour with the use of a piece of felt and then tying.
-The cloth is bleached and only the tied sections hold back the colours.
-After this the background colour is usually dyed and the completed bandhni emerges, with dark coloured doted pattern on a light background.
-The red chunari, which is used as a veil by young married women in rural areas, is never dyed in fast colour bandhnis.
+Rajasthani textiles also specializes in emerging some excellent fabric and the most precious one of the region is the ‘Tie and Dye’ work which is popularly known as ‘Bandhni’ in local language.
+The Tie and dye work is popular all over Rajasthan in the form of colourful Odhna and Safa.
 An attractive design dyed in a particular style is the age old artistry that reigns supreme in Rajasthan.
-The art of bandhni is highly skilled process and Rajasthani artisans have come a long way in developing new designs and patterns every time fashion statement changed.
+The art of bandhni is highly skilled process and Rajasthani artisans have come a long way in developing new designs and patterns every time with the change of fashion.
+Sikar and Jodhpur are the most favoured destinations for excellent textile works while Jaipur, Barmer, Pali, Udaipur and Nathwada are still on their way to attain the best market for Rajasthani textiles.
 Now the tie and dye clothes are one of the most exported fabrics of India which also carries the legacy of Rajasthan along with it.

 Rajasthan is the heartland of ‘Hand-Block Printing’ as well.
 Rajasthan textiles reflect the real core of block printing.
 Most of the work is done by hand only.
 The art of block printing and dyeing is associated with home furnishing and fabric for personal wear as well.
-The main centers for the block printing in Rajasthan are Sanganer and Bagru.
+The main centres for the block printing in Rajasthan are Sanganer and Bagru.
 Delicate floral prints and designs made in vegetable colour is the specialty of Rajasthan block printing.

 Rajasthani textiles come in a fascinating range of dyed and block-printed fabric which is further decked with embroidery.
 The women of Rajasthan have mastered the art of embroidering fabrics.
-In appliqué, different pieces of cloth are set in patched form together to make a multi-coloured mosaic.
+In applique, different pieces of cloth are set in patched form together to make a multi-coloured mosaic.
 The exotic colours, shapes and pattern combinations against contrasting backgrounds make them unique amongst other textile works.
-Inspired from the neighboring state Gujarat, the mirror work in Rajasthan is also famous among the local women and people.
+Inspired from the neighbouring state Gujarat, the mirror work in Rajasthan is also famous among the local women and people.